 After touching a cold sore, wash the hands thoroughly with soap and water.

-A person can usually treat their cold sore at home with either OTC medication or home remedies.
-However, a person should consider seeing their doctor if a cold sore:
+A person can typically treat their cold sore at home with over-the-counter medication or home remedies.
+However, consider seeing a doctor if a cold sore:

 - is large or very painful